igorlima/unapologetic-thoughts/pages/quick-notes.md

 - Sat, Jun 17, 2024 - 2024a06m17d
   - When rewarding the candor, it is more likely to get more of it.
   - Did you like what the colleague have done?
 Thanks them in public.
 Let them know.
 Both gain in this win-win game.
 It shows gratitude.
 Also, and a thankful word is a fuel to keep a good habit last.
+- Tue, Jan 09, 2024 - 2024a01m09d
+  - "Remember, consistency is more important than intensity.
+It's about progress, not peefection."

 # other stuff